writepython/slate/source/index.html.md

 Make sure to replace <code>username</code> and <code>password</code> with your username and password.
 </aside>

-# Valuations
+# Property Valuations

 ## Get Valuation

-> To get a housing valuation, use this code:
+> To get a housing valuation for a single property, use this code:

 ```python
 import requests # The requests library: http://docs.python-requests.org